Otto Simon: History

 The company was founded in 1911 by Otto Simon.
 At that time it was mainly a peddler company, specializing in beads and glassware.
 After the World War II, the emphasis shifted more to toys.
-In 1955 the company became a Private Company.
+In 1955 the company became a private company.
 Until 1970 the company was independent and grew into one of the largest toy importers in Europe.
 Domestically, it had a market share of 80%.

-Since 1997, the company has evolved from a wholesaler into a retail organisation, with its own toy formulas such as Speelboom, Wigwam, Technohobby and Early Learning Centre.
-In 1999 it was announced that the ELC formula would be discontinued and in 2000 the formulas Wigwam and Speelboom were transferred to the new formula Top1Toys.
+Since 1997 the company has evolved from a wholesaler into a retail organisation, with its own toy formulas Speelboom, Wigwam, Technohobby and Early Learning Centre.
+In 1999 the ELC formula was discontinued and in 2000 the formulas Wigwam and Speelboom were transferred to the new formula Top1Toys.
 In 2003, Ruud Schiphorst became the new owner of Otto Simon.

-In 2021, the Marskramer, Novy, Prima, Wholesaler Gouda en the Toys2Play were acquired from the Audax Groep.
+In 2021 Marskramer, Novy, Prima, Wholesaler Gouda and Toys2Play were acquired from the Audax Groep.
+In 2025, several branches of the bankrupt Blokker chain joined the Marskramer brand.

 Brands

 Top1Toys

 Otto Simon's toy stores Wigwam and Speelboom were combined under the formula Top1Toys in 2000.
 The chain had 110 stores in 2021.
+On 1 April 2023, it had 101 stores.

 Marskramer

 Marskramer is a chain of 39 stores (in November 2020) that sell homeware.
 If the store is also a Toys2Play shop, it also sells toys.
 It was acquired by Audax in 2019 from the Mirage Retail Group.
-The chain has 36 stores in March 2023.
+The chain has 47 stores on 1 April 2023.
+After some former Blokker stores joined the chain, Marksramer has about 60 branches in 2025.

 Former

-Novy

-Novy is a homeware and appliances store, founded in 1997.
+Novy was a homeware and appliances store, founded in 1997.
 It was a subsidiary of Marskramer with 15 stores (November 2020).
 These, too, often doubled as Toys2Play stores.
-Stores it had by Dutch province:
+The Novy stores were rebranded Marskramer after the acquisition by Otto Simon.